Trauma and Resilience

 Other Services at Yellow Chair

-The services at our Los Angeles, CA-based therapy practice are numerous.
+The services at our Los Angeles, CA and New York City, NY-based therapy practice are numerous.
 With years of experience, our team provides anxiety treatment, adult ADHD treatment, and culturally sensitive therapy.
 We also help folks experiencing postpartum concerns and burnout.
 Whatever your current struggle, our therapists are ready to meet with you and provide support.